JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 The meaning of prefix `&` is not quite the same as in C. In particular, any changes to the referenced variables will not be visible in Julia unless the type is mutable (declared via `type`).
-However, even for immutable types it will not cause any harm for called functions to attempt such modifications (that is, writing through the passed pointers).
+However, even for immutable structs it will not cause any harm for called functions to attempt such modifications (that is, writing through the passed pointers).
 Moreover, `&` may be used with any expression, such as `&0` or `&f(x)`.